jameslinimk/chess-com-cheater/README.md

 *Use the black bar at the top to move the popup window around

 - The first few lines are engine options
   - Current engine - Either ASM or Single Threaded WASM.
-ASM is preferred, but is not supported on all browsers
+Single is preferred, but is not supported on all browsers
   - Current color - The color you are playing as.
 The arrows will be flipped if incorrectly configured
   - Multi lines - How many moves to display (the more transparent, the worse)
 - The `Start hack`/`Stop hack` button will start/stop the engine